 Dr. Patty Weber received her BS, MS and PhD degrees in Animal Science from Michigan State University (MSU).
 After earning her PhD, Dr. Weber completed a post doctoral fellowship in Reproductive Endocrinology.
 Next she joined the MSU Animal Science Department as a research scientist with subsequent promotion to assistant professor.
 In 2010 Dr. Weber moved across campus to the College of Veterinary Medicine where she currently resides as an assistant professor in the Department of Large Animal Clinical Sciences.
 She is passionate about both teaching and research and because of her dedication numerous undergraduate and graduate students have benefited from Dr. Weber’s guidance as a research project mentor or a graduate committee member.
 In addition to her research and mentoring credentials, Dr. Weber is well-versed at writing in the scientific disciplines with several co-authored publications in well-respected peer-reviewed journals.

-As Vice President of Food Safety, Frank Yiannas oversees all food safety, as well as other public health functions, for the world's largest food retailer, Wal-Mart, serving over 200 million customers around the world on a weekly basis.
+Former Vice President of Food Safety at Wal-Mart, Frank Yiannas was responsible for all food safety and other public health functions for the world's largest food retailer, serving over 200 million customers around the world on a weekly basis.

 As a frequent speaker at national and international conferences, Frank is known for his ability to build partnerships and for his innovative approaches to food safety.
 In 2008, Frank was given the Collaboration Award by the U.S. Food and Drug Administration.
 He is the 2007 recipient of the NSF International Lifetime Achievement Award for Leadership in Food Safety and the 2015 Industry Professional Food Safety Hero Award by STOP Foodborne Illness.
 Frank is also a Past President of the International Association for Food Protection (IAFP) and a Past Vice-Chair of the Global Food Safety Initiative (GFSI).
 He is also an adjunct Professor in the Food Safety Program at Michigan State University.